vdubya/BIMJSON/README.md

 ### 5.2 The Building Feature
 - The `"geometry"` object of the `"Building"` is of type `"Point"` with world coordinates based on the WGS84 datum.
-- This `"Point"` serves as the point of origin of the orthogoanal local coordinate system within the building for BIMJSON objects.
+- This `"Point"` serves as the point of origin of the orthogonal local coordinate system within the building for BIMJSON objects.
 - In addition to the standard members of a `"FeatureCollection"`, the `"Building"` object contains the following `"properties"`:
   - `"view_angle"`: the clockwise rotation of the view-port in radians to allow the building and its children to be displayed in an orthogonal layout (i.e. the building is rotated anti-clockwise to fit the orthogonal view-port).
 This angle does not have any impact on the local coordinates. **It's for viewing purposes only**.